hazelcast/hazelcast/site/docs/design-docs/009-pulsar-connector.md

 For more information about Pulsar producers [look](https://pulsar.apache.org/docs/en/concepts-messaging/#producers).

-## Common Properties of Source and Sinks
+## Common Properties of Sources and Sink

+Both the source and sink creation APIs of the Pulsar connector implement the builder pattern.
+We get the required parameters in the constructor and other parameters in the setters.
+Configuration values are set to default values and these default values can be changed using setters.
+We have shown basic usage in all of the usage examples we provided, if you want to change the values of optional parameters, you can use the setter methods of the builder.
-Both creating sources or sink of the Pulsar requires some kind of projection functions from the user.
+Both creating sources or sink of the Pulsar requires some kind of projection functions from the user as a required parameter.
 These functions are used to transform the data format with respect to the data transfer direction.
 In the case of the source, we need to convert the received Pulsar message to a Jet-compatible serializable data, that is, emitting items.
 The Jet sources use `Event Time` of the Pulsar message object as a timestamp, if it exists.
 Otherwise, its `Publish Time` is used as a timestamp which always presents.

 In turn, converting the processed items to the Pulsar message form is required at the sink.